 First, you need the right blend of skills and resources to configure, maintain and execute the disaster recovery plan quickly.
 For mission-critical operations, this means having people available 24x7x365 to deal with any emergency the moment it happens.
 If you cannot sustain that level of coverage, downtime incidents will take longer to resolve – and therefore increase the cost to your business.

-Depending on your business activities, one additional hour of downtime could mean losses by tens of thousands of pounds – far more than the cost of outsourcing DR to a fully staffed, fully resourced third party like Ekco.
+Depending on your business activities, one additional hour of downtime could mean losses by tens of thousands of pounds – far more than the cost of outsourcing DR to JT's Cloud Backup solution, delivered in partnership with Ekco.

 5. If It’s in the Cloud, It’s Safe

 Microsoft 365 does offer safeguards to prevent data loss within tools and applications, helping secure the bulk of your data short term.
-However, shorter data retention periods can lead to data unknowingly being deleted.
+However, you must understand how to use these tools because shorter data retention periods can lead to data unknowingly being deleted.

 These Myths are Dangerous